TheAlcoholicChicken/ManagementServer/README.md

 2. Develop, deploy to the local server, and finish testing.
 3. Initiate a pull request (Include **the project manager** as a reviewer).

+**NOTE: The merged branch will be deleted automatically, if you don't want this, please back it up.**

 ### Deployment

 something